The Emperor

 Reading the card

-This deck takes the view that the Major Arcana always refers to you and the major occurrences in your life (the 4 minor arcana represent your ‘outer world’ aka ‘other people and events’ on a more day-to-day basis), so even if you are female, you are currently driven by a strong male archetype.
+This deck takes the view that the Major Arcana always refers to you and the major occurrences in your life.
+The Minor Arcana represent your 'outer world' (other people and events on a more day-to-day basis).
+Therefore, even if you are female, drawing the Emperor means you are currently driven by a strong masculine archetype.

-The upright card represents success through stating your aims clearly and taking the lead in making things happen.
-This may mean leading from the front as the path to success.
+The Upright Emperor represents success through stating your aims clearly and taking the lead.
+Leading from the front is the path to success.
 You will carry people with you by being open and honest.
-Your work and relationships will operate best by being clear in what you want rather than expecting others to have the same aims as you.
+Your work and relationships will operate best when you are clear about what you want, rather than expecting others to automatically share your aims.

-Have a plan with goals and responsibilities for yourself and others, safe in the knowledge that you have the skills needed.
-Although you are setting goals for others, do it by being accountable and transparent in your aims.
-This is not the time for secrets and hidden agendas, but it is the place for giving others clear direction coupled with space for them to grow.
-This may mean giving clear roles and tasks.
+Have a plan with goals and responsibilities for yourself and others, safe in the knowledge that you possess the necessary skills.
+When setting goals for others, remain accountable and transparent.
+This is not the time for secrets or hidden agendas.
+It is the time to give clear direction coupled with the space for others to grow, which often means assigning clear roles and tasks.

-Like the Empress, the Upright Emperor is a sign for growth, but he does this not through nurturing, but force of his own action and will to power, pulling others with him through example, offering them help, protection and good consul when they look like they need it, and being a role model for success.
+Like the Empress, the Upright Emperor is a sign of growth.
+However, he achieves this not through nurturing, but through the force of his own action and 'will to power'.
+He pulls others with him through example, offering protection and good counsel when needed, and acting as a role model for success.

-You may well be passionate about your cause but save your emotions for celebration when success comes along the way, and don’t mix it into your plans or the way you lead.
-Your impetus should be the force of action not of emotion.
+You may be deeply passionate about your cause, but save your emotions for the celebration of success.
+Do not mix emotion into your planning or leadership.
+Your impetus should be the force of action, not of emotion.

-The reverse card suggests success in an endeavor has slowed down because you are setting the agenda.
-You need to listen to others and be mindful of their feelings rather than your lofty goals and sense of responsibility.
+The Reversed card suggests that an endeavor has slowed down precisely because you are dictating the agenda.
+Listen to others and be mindful of their feelings, rather than focusing solely on your lofty goals and rigid sense of responsibility.

-You may be setting inflexible rules and methods that may help you in the short term but are set to fail because you are wasting time, overthinking, or thinking 'your way is the only way'.
-In short, you are taking the lead but maybe this is not the plan for success; it is more of a plan to place you in the lead role!
+You may be setting inflexible rules.
+While these methods help in the short term, they are destined to fail because you are overthinking or assuming 'your way is the only way'.
+You are taking the lead, but perhaps this is not a plan for success; it is merely a plan to keep yourself in the lead role.

-Your way forward means stopping the charge and taking stock of the problem rather than concentrating on you as the only solution.
-Think carefully about the real aims or the feelings of others and where they want to end up.
+Stop the charge and take stock of the problem rather than viewing yourself as the only solution.
+Think carefully about the real aims of the group and where others want to end up.

-Your heart may be in the right place and you may think you are being clear, but others may just not feel the same way as you and are in danger of becoming stifled by you.
+Your heart may be in the right place, and you believe you are being clear, but others simply may not feel the same way.
+They are in danger of being stifled by your control.

 Card Design Process